 The following issues relate primarily to people who take pain relievers at least several times a week:

 • Cardiovascular risk.
 Over the years studies have linked NSAIDs to an increased risk of heart attacks and strokes, especially when taken long term, at higher doses, or by people who had previously had a heart attack (or had cardiac risk factors).
-Over-the-counter NSAIDs have been required to warn about this in the small print since 2011, as have prescription NSAIDs such as celecoxib and diclofenac.
+Over-the-counter NSAIDs have been required to warn about this in the small print since 2011, as have prescription NSAIDs such as celecoxib (brand name Celebrex) and diclofenac.
 The tougher FDA warning is based on a review of newer research and will appear on all NSAIDs except aspirin.
 It strengthens the old warning and adds, among other things, that the risks include heart failure and that they can occur as early as the first weeks of NSAID use.

 • Blood pressure.
 NSAIDs can raise blood pressure.
 This may be at least partly responsible for the increased risk of heart attack and stroke.
 The evidence about acetaminophen is inconsistent.